Here’s how a streetcar might work in Omaha.

 How much will the streetcar cost?

-An Advanced Conceptual Engineering (ACE) study of the modern streetcar is currently underway under the direction of Metro and the City.
-It is part of a larger federally financed enhanced transit study that began in 2008 and included the BRT.
-Earlier phases of the study estimated the construction, maintenance facility and vehicle cost at $156 million.
-The ACE study will provide a much more detailed cost estimate for the system along with detailed operating cost estimates.
+An Advanced Conceptual Engineering (ACE) study of the modern streetcar was released in March 2018, under the direction of Metro and the City.
+It was part of a larger federally financed enhanced transit study that began in 2008 and included the BRT.
+The study estimated the construction, maintenance facility and vehicle cost at $169.8 million with a 2021 completion date.

 The streetcar benefits many, so many will invest in its development.